How to Write a Character-Driven Plot in 4 Steps

 When you look back at these stories, you may be shocked at how plot-heavy and loud they are.
 I know I was when I prescribed this exercise for myself.
 There are so many external events pushing these stories forward that I don’t know how I never noticed them before!

-So how were they able to make us feel like nothing was going on?
+So, how were they able to make us feel like nothing was going on?
 How were they able to make their plot invisible?
+By amping up the characters.

 For plot to feel connected to character, there cannot just be external forces acting up all around the character.
 If there’s a thunderstorm AND THEN a power line falls on your character’s house AND THEN they have to deal with it AND THEN… we lose interest really quickly.
 We don’t care.
 Remember E.M.
 Forster's quote about the king and queen.
 We must know why.